 Supplement your faith with a generous provision of moral excellence, and moral excellence with knowledge, . . . and godliness with brotherly affection, and brotherly affection with love for everyone.
 2 Peter 1:5, 7

-When I was a teenager one of our neighbors mentioned that she noticed a big difference in me.
+In my teenage years, one of our neighbors mentioned that she noticed a big difference in me.
 She was comparing me to how I previously acted.
 I’m glad she saw a noticeable change in me.
-Because that was the time I had received Jesus as my Savior.
+Because at that time I had received Jesus as my Savior.

 When someone professes Christ for the first time they will experience an initial life change.
-Often burdens are lifted and a new joy and peace are birthed in them.
+Resulting in lifted burdens with the birthing of a new joy and peace.
 Then joined with an exuberant zeal for Jesus.

 The word used to explain what happens to us when we come to Jesus is “transformation.”
 All too often though these experiences start to fade away.
 These life changes, however, need to continue growing toward Christian maturity.